sftcd/surveys/README.md

 are also some ```clean``` targets - check those out with ```make -n```` before using them and be caureful to have backups if you need to not lose data that takes a while to re-generate.

+- The ```GrabIPs.py``` script extracts the addresses from one run to be used in another.
+(This hasn't been tested much recently so YMMV.)

+- The ```HostPortKeyCount.py``` script does a basic count of ports versus unique keys, the discrepency in which was the starting point for this analysis.

 ## TODOs: